MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-python.md

 2. For instructions on how install the Python SDK, see [Azure for Python developers](/python/azure/python-sdk-azure-install?view=azure-python).
 3. If not available, create a subscription and save the subscription ID to use later.
 For instructions on creating a subscription, see [Create subscriptions to offers in Azure Stack](../operator/azure-stack-subscribe-plan-provision-vm.md).
 4. Create a service principal and save its ID and secret.
 For instructions on how to create a service principal for Azure Stack, see [Provide applications access to Azure Stack](../operator/azure-stack-create-service-principals.md).
 5. Make sure your service principal has the contributor/owner role on your subscription.
-For instructions on how to assign role to service principal, see [Provide applications access to Azure Stack](../operator/azure-stack-create-service-principals.md).
+For instructions on how to assign a role to your service principal, see [Provide applications access to Azure Stack](../operator/azure-stack-create-service-principals.md).

 ## Prerequisites